zemiacsik/silverstripe-framework/docs/en/02_Developer_Guides/03_Forms/Field_types/03_HTMLEditorField.md

 ## Writing custom plugins

-It is also possible to add custom plugins to TinyMCE, for example toolbar buttons.
+It is also possible to add custom plugins to TinyMCE, for example toolbar buttons (do not forget to adding them after enabling a plugin).
 You can enable them through [HtmlEditorConfig::enablePlugins()](api:SilverStripe\Forms\HTMLEditor\HtmlEditorConfig::enablePlugins()):

 **app/_config.php**